Edward Low: A defeat

-Low, Harris, and their ships left the Azores for the Carolinas.
+Low, Harris and their ships left the Azores for the Carolinas.
 On 10 June 1723, they suffered a resounding defeat in a battle with HMS Greyhound, a heavily armed man of war.
 Greyhound had been dispatched under the command of Peter Solgard to hunt down Low and his fleet.
 Low fled in the Fancy with a skeleton crew and £150,000 in gold on board and headed back to the Azores, leaving Harris and the Ranger behind.

 Twenty-five of the crew of the Ranger, including the ship's doctor, were tried between 10 July and 12 July, with Solgard giving evidence and recounting the battle.
 The men were hanged for felony, piracy, and robbery near Newport, Rhode Island, on 19 July 1723.
 Harris was sent back to England and hanged at Execution Dock in Wapping.
 When Solgard returned to New York, he was presented with the freedom of the city and a gold snuffbox for his part in bringing some of Low's crew to justice.

 End of Low's career

 Low, still captaining the Fancy, sailed north.
-He captured a whaling vessel 80 miles (130 km) out at sea, and in a foul mood following the encounter with the Greyhound and the loss of Harris, tortured the captain before shooting him through the head.
-He set the whaler's crew adrift with no provisions intending them to starve to death.
-They were lucky and reached Nantucket, Massachusetts, after a difficult journey.
+He captured a whaling vessel 80 miles (130 km) out at sea, and in a foul mood following the encounter with the Greyhound and the loss of Harris, he tortured the captain before shooting him through the head.
+He set the whaler's crew adrift with no provisions, intending them to starve to death.
+They were lucky and reached Nantucket, Massachusetts after a difficult journey.
 Remaining off the coast of North America, Low's crew took a fishing boat near Block Island.
 Low decapitated the ship's master, and sent the crew ashore.
-When he captured two more fishing boats near Rhode Island, his actions became so savage his crew refused to carry out his orders to torture the fishermen.
+When he captured two more fishing boats near Rhode Island, his actions became so savage that his crew refused to carry out his orders to torture the fishermen.

-Heading south again, Low captured a 22-gun French ship and a large Virginian merchant vessel, the Merry Christmas, in late June 1723.
+Heading south again, Low captured a 22 gun French ship and a large Virginian merchant vessel, the Merry Christmas, in late June 1723.
 Following the defeat by the Greyhound, Low became "peculiarly cruel" to his English victims.
 His fleet of three ships rejoined forces with George Lowther in July.
 In late 1723, Low and Lowther's fleet captured the Delight off the coast of Guinea, mounting fourteen guns on her, with command being given to Spriggs.
 Two days later, Spriggs and Lowther both abandoned Low, leaving him the Merry Christmas, by now mounted with 34 guns, as his sole ship.